PicoPlanetDev/Target-Analysis/README.md

 ### Requirements

-Install Python 3.
-This project was built using Python 3.9, so that is recommended if possible.
-When installing Python, be sure to check the ```"Add Python 3.x to PATH"``` box.

-Ensure that the following Python packages are installed:
+Python 3 and the following Python packages must be installed:

 - opencv-python
 - pillow